zalora/aloha-server/README.md

     - `jgroups.jdbc.connection_url` to set the connection string, e.g. `jdbc:mysql://rds.example.com/dbname`
     - `jgroups.jdbc.connection_username` to set the database username
     - `jgroups.jdbc.connection_password` to set the database password
+- `AWS=true` to make the docker start script assign the network interface IP address instead of `127.0.0.1`
 - `infinispan.cluster.network.address` to set the Hot Rot listen address
 - `infinispan.cluster.name` to change the name of the cluster, which comes in handy when you have more than one.